-Trees contribute greatly to the quality of life in Canada and around the world.
+Forests and Trees contribute greatly to the quality of life in Canada and around the world

 Today, a wide range of high quality and innovative wood building materials are manufactured.
 Their performance and relative economy means wood products are unrivalled as the principle structural materials for residential construction.
-They are also used extensively for the construction of commercial and public buildings.
+They are also used extensively for the construction of commercial, industrial and institutional buildings.

 In North America, wood products dominate the structural framing and sheathing of the residential construction market.
 There are also many examples of public, commercial, and industrial buildings which have been constructed using wood products as the principle structural material.